noaa-pifsc/esd-arp-resources/_pages/occ_team.md

 {% include feature_row id="feature_row4" type="left" %}

 ### Why do we conduct these surveys
-By revisiting these sites in regions since 2013 we can monitor reefs and the impact of climate change to inform management decisions.
+By revisiting these sites in regions since 2013 we can monitor the impact of changing ocean conditions to coral reefs to inform management decisions.
 The methodologies we use are chosen to leverage the usability and reproducibility of our data such that it can be integrated with other datasets.

 ### GitHub Repositories
 <ul>